Mic92/python-mpd2/README.md

  - python3 support (python2.6 is minimum python version required)
  - support for the upcoming client-to-client protocol
- - adding new commands of mpd v0.17 (seekcur, prio, prioid, config)
+ - adding new commands of mpd v0.17 (seekcur, prio, prioid, config, searchadd, searchaddpl)
  - remove of deprecated commands (volume)
  - declare mpd commands explicit as method, so they are shown in ipython
  - add unit tests